 It contains elements like:

-However, there is an option to download the full PDF version of the Discord’s style guide.
+However, there is an option to download the full PDF version of Discord's style guide.

 Salesforce calls its online version the brand guideline—“Brand Central”.

-On Salesforce website you can learn about the brand, its values and some more strategic elements.
+On the Salesforce website, you can learn about the brand, its values, and some more strategic elements.

-So if you visit all these pages, you’ll find out that it’s not that basic as you might think, it actually covers quite a bit about the brand.
+If you visit all these pages, you'll find out that it's not as basic as you might think, it actually covers quite a bit about the brand.

-The Youtube’s brand resources page contains of just four essential brand elements:
+The YouTube's brand resources page contains just four essential brand elements:

-This is probably one of the most basic version of a brand guideline, besides the above mentioned Instagram and ActiveCampaign.
+This is probably one of the most basic versions of a brand guideline, besides the above-mentioned Instagram and ActiveCampaign.

 If you’re looking to just create a simple online page with brand assets—this is a great example of how to do so.